amplication/amplication/README.md

 Amplication auto-generates backend apps built with TypeScript and Node.js, and a client built with React.

+**HN Users - If you like Amplication don't forget to upvote** :rocket:

 # Features

 Amplication provides the following features: